 Availability Location Mode Not available in 2023 UWA (Perth) Face to face

 - Level 3 option in the History of Art major sequence

 - Level 3 elective

-- Typically this unit is assessed in the following ways: (1) short essay; (2) research paper; and (3) seminar presentation.
+Indicative assessments in this unit are as follows: (1) short essay; (2) research paper; and (3) seminar presentation.
 Further information is available in the unit outline.